Comprehensive Energy Footprint Benchmarking of Strong Parallel Electrified Powertrain: Powertrain Models

-In vehicle dynamics block, there are two state variables, speed $v$ and distance $d$, and one control variable acceleration $a$.
-Time-varying input to the vehicle dynamics (eco-driving) block is a reference drive cycle, $v_{\mathrm{org}}(t)$ that the eco-driving vehicle needs to follow within certain bounds while satisfying stop-at-stop constraint and same-total-distance constraint.
-The stop-at-stop constraint is that whenever the reference vehicle is stopped, the eco-driven vehicle is to be forced stopped as well $v(t)=0$.
-This path constraint essentially captures occurrences of road stop signs and red-traffic lights.
-It is formulated as:
+Time-varying inputs to the vehicle dynamics block are a reference drive cycle, $v_{\mathrm{org}}(t)~\forall t\in[0,T]$ that the eco-driving vehicle needs to approximately follow, and an elevation profile, $\theta_\mathrm{org}(t)~\forall t\in[0,T]$.
+Both these signals are shown in Fig.~\ref{fig:vehdyn}.
+There are two path constraints associated with this block given in (\ref{eq:vehconst}).
+Firstly, we restrict the eco-driven vehicle to remain within $\pm$ 5 km/h of the reference speed at all times.
+Secondly, a stop-at-stop constraint is imposed which forces the eco-driven vehicle to be stopped whenever the reference vehicle stops.
+This path constraint captures occurrences of road stop signs and red traffic lights.

-The same-total-distance constraint refers to the boundary value constraint on the state variable distance, $d$ that the total distance covered by eco-driven vehicle must be the same as that covered through reference drive cycle.
-This is given as a boundary constraint,
+Note that we have omitted the use of ``$(t)$'' for brevity of notation, even though the above holds at all times, and $|\cdot|$ indicates absolute value.
+Initial conditions of the state variables, given below, are straightforward.
+Moreover, a final boundary value constraint is imposed guaranteeing that the total distance covered by eco-driven vehicle must be the same as that covered by reference.

-where, $d_{\mathrm{org},T}$ is the total distance travelled by the reference vehicle.
 Connected to the vehicle dynamics block is the differential and transmission block, for which the input is a gear profile $g$.
+A 6-speed auto transmission model is used having a constant gearbox efficiency $\eta_\mathrm{g}$ of 95\%.
 Longitudinal vehicle dynamics and point-mass wheel model is used for simplicity.
-We assume road loads of aerodynamic drag, rolling resistance, inertial drag and gradient forces acting against the supplied power by the propulsion system.
-Hence, the following kinematic and dynamic equations are part of these blocks:
+We assume road loads of aerodynamic drag, rolling resistance, inertial drag and gradient forces acting against the supplied propulsion system power.
+Hence, we have the following kinematics:

-where, $F_\mathrm{v}$ is total traction force at wheels. $\theta_{\mathrm{org}}$ is the road-grade which is displayed below. $\gamma_g$ is the gear ratio for gear number $g$. $\tau_\mathrm{g}$ is the driveshaft torque after the transmission, $\tau_\mathrm{e,drag}$ is the motoring torque of the engine i.e. rubbing friction and $\tau_\mathrm{total}$ is the total torque that the combination of motor and engine needs to provide.
-Some assumptions here are whenever the vehicle is stopped, $v=0$, the demand torque $\tau_\mathrm{total}$ is set to take value zero.
-The demand torque is given by the above mentioned equations for $e = 0$ case and $e = 1$ case separately when $v \neq 0$.
-Other constants are given in the table:
+where, $F_\mathrm{v}$ is total traction force at wheels, $\gamma_g$ is the gear ratio for gear number $g$, $\tau_\mathrm{g}$ is the driveshaft torque after the transmission, $\tau_\mathrm{e,drag}$ is the motoring torque of the engine, i.e., rubbing friction, and $\tau_\mathrm{total}$ is the total torque that the combination of motor and engine must provide.
+In defining $\tau_\mathrm{total}$, we have assumed different cases depending on vehicle being stopped or not, and on engine being turned on ($e=1$) or off ($e=0$), which shows the discontinuous nature of these kinematics.
+Description of other constants is given in Table \ref{tab:veh_param}.

-Finally, some box constraints on the state and control variables are:
+Box constraints on the state and control variables are: